-The growth areas are knitted together by the City's transportation system, the viability of which is crucial to supporting the growing travel needs of residents and workers over the next 30 years.
-The transportation system consists of well-connected and integrated networks, key elements of which include:
+The growth areas are knitted together by the City's transportation system, the viability of which is crucial to supporting the growing travel needs of residents, workers and visitors over the next 30 years.
+The transportation system consists of connected and integrated networks, key elements of which include:

-- subway, LRT, streetcar and bus networks;
+- subway, LRT, streetcar and bus networks, supplemented with door-to-door accessible transit services;

 - the GO Transit rail network;

 - expressways and major streets;

 - collector and local streets;

 - railway corridors and railway yards;

-- the city-wide cycling network;
+- the cycling network;

 - a system of sidewalks, pathways and trails; and

 - potential use of hydro corridors for transit facilities, bikeways and walkways.

 The Plan protects the integrity of the City's transportation system and provides for its planned expansion through the designation of public rights-of-way and transit corridors as described in the maps and schedules and the policy on laneways.
-Furthermore, the

-Plan indicates sections of streets that are prime candidates for bus and streetcar priority measures.
+Furthermore, the Plan indicates sections of streets that are prime candidates for bus and streetcar priority measures.

-Increasing Accessibility
+Increasing Transportation Accessibility

-The integration of transportation and land use planning is critical to achieving the overall aim of increasing accessibility throughout the City.
-Accessibility has two components: mobility (transportation) and proximity (land use).
-Increasing mobility by providing modal choice, and/or increasing the speed of travel allows more trips to be made within a given time, whereas increasing proximity through greater mixing of uses and/or higher densities achieves the same effect by shortening trip lengths.
-The policies of this Plan reflect the importance of mutually supportive transportation and land use policies that combine the mechanisms of mobility and proximity to maximize accessibility.
+The integration of transportation and land use planning is critical to achieving the overall aim of increasing transportation accessibility throughout the City.
+Transportation accessibility - a measure of the ease of reaching activity locations - has two components: mobility (transportation) and proximity (land use).
+Increasing mobility by providing modal choice, and/or increasing the speed, timeliness or directness of travel allows more trips to be made within a given time, whereas increasing proximity through greater mixing of uses and/or higher densities achieves the same effect by shortening trip lengths.
+The policies of this Plan reflect the importance of mutually supportive transportation and land use policies that combine the mechanisms of mobility and proximity to maximize transportation accessibility.